NZOI/NZOI.github.io/nzic/index.md

 nzic_weight: 0
 ---

 The NZIC contest series, run by the New Zealand Olympiad in Informatics, will be held again in 2018.
 There will be 3 regular rounds held throughout the year.
 The difficulty ranges from entry-level problems to more challenging problems.
-To practice, sign up at [https://train.nzoi.org.nz/](https://train.nzoi.org.nz/) and look at past NZIC rounds.
-The contest is held on this train site, and the problems are of a similar format.

 The contest is open to all students currently enrolled in a secondary school (or intermediate) in New Zealand (students from year 7-13).
 There will be a scoreboard for individuals, and one for schools.

-### 2018

-In 2018, we're retaining the changes that we made in 2017.
-That means three rounds, no supervision requirement, and a wide range of problem difficulties.
+View past year's scoreboards [here](past.html).

 ### Dates